Sino-Native: Major festivals and celebrations

 Chinese New Year, a significant celebration for Sino-Natives, reflects their Chinese heritage through a variety of customs and rituals.
 The event features Lion dances, red decorations symbolising luck and prosperity and family reunions, all of which highlight the cultural importance of the festivity.
 The exchange of red envelopes, containing tokens of good fortune, emphasises the communal spirit and blessings associated with Chinese New Year.
 Additionally, traditional native dishes such as Bambangan, Tuhau, Losun and Linopot add a unique and culturally rich element to the celebrations among the Sino community.

 Meanwhile, the Harvest Festival, deeply rooted in Sabah's indigenous traditions, pays homage to the region's agrarian heritage and spiritual connection to the land.
 This festival, also known as Kaamatan among the Kadazan-Dusun-Murut communities, is a time of thanksgiving for the bountiful harvests and blessings bestowed upon the community.
 Rituals like the Magavau ceremony, showcasing traditional dances such as the Sumazau, and the communal feasting on local delicacies like Hinava (marinated raw fish) and Tuhau.

-The celebration of Christmas among the Christian majority Sino-Natives adds colours to their cultural heritage.
+The celebration of Christmas as well as Easter among the Christian majority Sino-Natives adds colours to their cultural heritage.
 It merges Western religious traditions with Chinese and indigenous customs, forming a unique identity.
-During this festive season, families decorate their homes, exchange gifts and engage in church services, mirroring many of the practices of Christian communities worldwide.
+During each of these annual festive seasons, families decorate their homes and seasonal practices such as Yuletide gift exchanging, Easter egg gifting and engaging in church services, mirroring many of the practices of oher fellow Christian communities worldwide.

-Additionally, Sabah's cultural landscape includes a smaller Sino-Native Muslim community that celebrates Hari Raya.
+Additionally, Sabah's cultural landscape includes a smaller Sino-Native Muslim community that celebrates Eid al-Fitr as well as Eid al-Adha, Mawlid and many more other Muslim holidays and observances.